LUX Film Prize: Supporting culture and the European identity

 The LUX Prize and EU policies

-The LUX Prize is an innovative way to explore major European policy areas such as immigration, integration, poverty and violence against women.
+The LUX FILM PRIZE is an innovative way to explore major European policy areas such as immigration, integration, poverty and violence against women.

 Silvia Costa, President of the Committee on Culture and Education of the European Parliament, talks about the LUX Prize, in an interview given to Cineuropa at the Venice Days 2014: